zentnerlab/TSRexploreR/github/STANDARD_ANALYSIS.md

 ## Initial TSS Processing

-After the TSSs are loaded into the tsrexplorer object, there are a few processing steps to go through to get the data ready for analysis.
+After the TSSs are loaded into the tsrexplorer object, a few processing steps are necessary in order to prepare the data for analysis.

 ### Format TSSs